ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 Prefer thy county paper to any other; sub­
 scribe for it immediately, and pay in advance,
 and it shall be well with thee and thy little ones.
-We have seen it stated in one of the W
+We have seen it stated in one of the We
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:in:batch_in_larrybird_ver01:data:sn86058217:00271744742:1841082101:0329/pct:25.957001,67.425263,17.514421,14.247239/!600,600/0/default.jpg"/>
 </td>